StefanoDonega/StefanoDonega/README.md

 - 👋 Hi, I’m @StefanoDonega
 - 👀 I’m interested in Drawing, Painting, Reading Comis and Collecting
-- 🌱 I’m currently Studying to become (the best) Front-end Developer and UX Designer!
+- 🌱 I’m currently Studying to become (the best) Front-end Developer and UX Designer ai <a target="_blank" href="https://www.itslogistica.it/">ITS Academy LAST</a>
 - 💼 Catch me on <a target="_blank" href="https://linkedin.com/in/stefano-donega">Linkedin</a>
 - 📫 You can reach me at stefano.donegaa@gmail.com
-- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I'm <b>soooooooo</b> lazy but passionate about what I do and I'll do my best to reach the best result in the fastest way!
-- ⚡ Fun fact: I'm soooooooo lazy but passionate about what I do and I'll do my best to reach the best result!
+- ☕ If you’ve read all the way through, I owe you a coffee!

 <!---
 StefanoDonega/StefanoDonega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.